tonnyadhi/basic-redis-chat-demo-go/README.md

 ### Deploying Go Lang  Backened on OpenShift

+- This demo application requires Redis, you can create your free Redis cluster provide by Redis Inc from [here](https://redis.com/try-free/)

 ```
 # Set up Redis cluster address and credentials
 # used during Deployment